Revelation 17 posts:

 Until the words of God are fulfilled (17:17)

 And once they have done their job, and as always, gone too far with their slaughter and mayhem and persecution of the people of God, God will step in and set the Beast empire back on its heels as well.
-It may even be that the Horns nations start to rebel against the Beast at this point.

 The Harlot’s chastisement has come at the hand of other human powers.
 As for the “chastisement” of the Antichrist and False Prophet Beasts and their forces, that will come in the form of supernatural intervention – the Battle of Armageddon.